1948 VFL grand final: Scorecard

-Grand Final Replay
+Grand final replay

 Lead-up

-Both teams made changes to their Grand Final teams.
+Both teams made changes to their grand final teams.
 Melbourne brought back Bob McKenzie, who had been forced out on the morning of the grand final with injury, and dropped Doug Heywood back to emergency.
 Essendon made three published changes: Wally May, Les Gardiner and Harry Equid all came into the starting 18 for Bob Syme (who was dropped to reserve), Doug Bigelow (omitted from the 20) and Harold Lambert (injured).
 On the morning of the match, Essendon lost Wally Buttsworth after a training incident caused a recurrence of the knee injury which had kept him out of the semi-final; and Bob Syme returned to the starting 18 to replace him, and emergency Ron McEwin stripped as reserve.

 Essendon won the coin toss for choice of dressing rooms, choosing Melbourne's larger home rooms and forcing Melbourne to use the visitors' rooms.
 The replay was played in wet conditions, and a substantially smaller crowd of 52,226 turned out to the match.